dougbutner/student-pay/README.md

 ## Free plugins
 You can set up a L2E system using completely free plugins.
 Learn how to [get your user's Near account into Wordpress the free and easy web 2.0 way](https://www.youtube.com/watch?v=-fHRpTUnQRM), and explore closed- and IRL-school focused manual input options in [teacher-settings.js](teacher-settings.js).

+## Wordpress Authentication

+We're using the [JWT Auth](https://wordpress.org/plugins/jwt-auth/) plugin to enable our Node.js build to interact with Wordpress.
+You'll need to do a bit of [setup](https://wordpress.org/plugins/jwt-auth/#installation) to make it work.
+This solution brings back an authentication token needed to access the Learndash API and get information about students' progress.

 ### METABUILD III Notes
 Working parts: payment scheduler, and full frontend solution [demo](https://tetra.earth/learn2earn)